Henrik-3/unofficial-valorant-api/v2_changes.md

 ## Release
 Release will be the 1st or 2nd of January 2022

+# Server Change
+I switched my host server to a new server with a 5x better connection and a bit better hardware

 ## Fixes
 - Fixed that the account endpoint `/valorant/v1/account/:name/:tag` allowed all version codes
 - Fixed that you wont receive a 500 error code anymore when a user changed his riot tag recently